-Student produced media for general distribution to the University community or to persons outside the membership of a student organization and publications funded directly by the student activities fee are under the exclusive authority of Vanderbilt Student Communications, Incorporated.
+Student produced media for general distribution to the University community or to persons outside the membership of a student organization and publications funded directly by the Student Services Fee are under the exclusive authority of Vanderbilt Student Communications, Incorporated.

-Vanderbilt Student Communications, Incorporated (VSC), is a nonprofit corporation, affiliated with the University, which publishes and supervises The Vanderbilt Hustler, the campus newspaper; the Commodore yearbook; The Vanderbilt Review, an annual literary/arts magazine; The Slant, a humor publication; The Vanderbilt Political Review, a nonpartisan journal; WRVU, an online radio station; Vandy Radio, an online radio station; GlobalVU, an international issues journal; The Vanderbilt Historical Review, an academic journal; Synesis, a Christian perspectives journal; VRS, Vanderbilt Recording Studio; and Vanderbilt Television, VTV Channel 6.
+Vanderbilt Student Communications, Incorporated (VSC), is a nonprofit corporation, affiliated with the University, which publishes and/or supervises The Vanderbilt Hustler, the online campus newspaper; the Commodore yearbook; The Vanderbilt Review, a literary/arts magazine; The Slant, a humor and satire publication; The Vanderbilt Political Review, a nonpartisan journal; WRVU, a student radio streaming station; Vandy Radio, a campus community radio streaming station; Synesis, a Christian perspectives journal; Vanderbilt Recording Studio, a student-run recording studio; mycommons.life, news and features about The Commons; myvanderbilt.life, student-produced media about life at VU; Student Media Marketing Group; Student Media Artists' Collaborative; Vanderbilt Business Review, a student-produced business journal; Vanderbilt Video Productions, which provides students the opportunity to create and showcase visual media; and VandyFlix, a showcase of tv shows, videos, films, documentaries, and interesting visual content created by Vanderbilt students.